For free and impartial money advice and guidance, visit MoneyHelper.

 As you can see it’s relatively simple to make a payment providing you have the reference number and card to hand.

-Will Lowell Group use bailiffs?
+Will Lowell Group use Bailiffs?

 The short answer – Maybe.
 Lowell Financial Ltd are not bailiffs themselves and it would be a legal offence for anyone to pretend to be one.
-They can only use bailiffs if your debt has been ordered to be paid by a judge and you continue to refuse.
-They can then request an enforcement officer to come to your home and potentially repossess things you own to pay for the debts.

 Is It possible to write off my Lowell Group debt?